The Senate just rejected the only realistic shot at protecting Dreamers

 The bipartisan immigration plan that represented the Senate’s best chance to pass legislation to protect Dreamers—undocumented immigrants who came to the country as children—was defeated on Thursday afternoon.
 The final tally was 54 in favor, 45 against, with eight Republicans joining most Democrats in support.
-Sixty votes were needed to overcome a potential filibuster and open debate.
+Sixty votes were needed to overcome a potential filibuster and advance the measure.

 The proposal, which was introduced by 16 senators, including eight Republicans, would have provided Dreamers with a path to citizenship, while giving President Donald Trump the $25 billion in border security funding he requested.
 It would also have slightly reduced legal immigration—though not nearly as much as Trump wanted—and prioritized deporting immigrants with criminal records.